-Figuring out which stocks to invest in and when to buy and sell is one of the most important components of trading.
-So, it should come as little surprise that there are thousands of services that offer investors different ways to research stocks and find new companies to trade.
+Figuring out which stocks to invest in and when to buy and sell is one of the most essential components of trading.
+So, it should come as little surprise that there are hundreds of services that offer investors different ways to research stocks and find new companies to trade.

-Identifying which of these tools are the most helpful for stock research and which fit your trading style can be hard.
-To help, we’ll explore what you need to look for in the best stock research websites and highlight five of our favorite services.
+Deciding which of these tools are most helpful for stock research and which fit your trading style can be a challenge.
+To help, we’ll explore what to look for in the best stock research websites and highlight five of our favorite services.

 Types of Stock Research Platforms

 Stock market research websites take a lot of different forms.
 Some services focus on recommending stocks that you can buy right now, while others take a more hands-off approach and simply give you a suite of tools that you can use to do your research.
 Additionally, there are free stock research websites and paid services.